Bernard Amadei

-Bernard Amadei (born July 23, 1954) is a French-American geotechnical engineer.
-He is a professor of civil engineering at the University of Colorado Boulder, founding president of Engineers Without Borders (USA), co-founder of the Engineers Without Borders-International Network, and founding director of the Mortenson Center in Engineering for Developing Communities.
+Bernard Amadei (born July 23, 1954) is a French-American engineer.
+He is a Distinguished Emeritus professor of civil engineering at the University of Colorado Boulder, founding president of Engineers Without Borders (USA), co-founder of the Engineers Without Borders-International Network, and founding director of the Mortenson Center in Engineering for Developing Communities (now Global Engineering).
 He is also a recipient of multiple awards and distinctions and holds seven honorary doctoral degrees.

-In 2009, he was recognized with an Award of Excellence from Engineering News-Record.
 In 2012, Dr. Amadei was appointed as a Science Envoy to Pakistan and Nepal by the U.S. Department of State.

 Education

 Amadei is a native of Roubaix, France, born on July 23, 1954.
 Amadei earned a Diploma of Engineer (Dipl.
 Eng.) in 1977 in the area of Applied Geology from the School of Applied Geology and Mining Engineering (Ecole Supérieure de Géologie Appliquée et de Prospection Minière) in Nancy, France (currently known as the École nationale supérieure de géologie or ENSG).
 Following a year of service in the French Army (August 1977 to August 1978), he began graduate studies abroad.
-He earned a Master of Science from the University of Toronto in 1979 and was awarded a doctorate (PhD) in civil engineering in 1982 from the University of California, Berkeley for his thesis publication entitled "The Influence of Rock Anisotropy on Measurement of Stresses in Rock in situ."
+He earned a Master of Applied Science from the University of Toronto in 1979 and was awarded a doctorate (PhD) in civil engineering in 1982 from the University of California, Berkeley for his thesis publication entitled "The Influence of Rock Anisotropy on Measurement of Stresses in Rock in situ."
 The Obama administration, following up the president's announcement of the program in Cairo, named Dr. Amadei one of three Scientific Envoys appointed by Secretary of State Clinton in November, 2012.

+Academic and Research Career

+Amadei’s academic work shifted from geological engineering toward interdisciplinary approaches linking engineering with social issues, sustainable community development.
+At the University of Colorado Boulder, he contributed to the development of programs in development engineering, engineering for developing communities, and systems engineering.

+His later research focuses on systems-based approaches to sustainable development and nexus challenges.
+He has worked on the use of system dynamics tools, combined with other decision-making methods, to model interactions among social, natural, economic, and infrastructure systems.

+Amadei has argued for a broader role of engineering in addressing global poverty and improving living conditions.
+He has emphasized the need for engineering education and practice to incorporate systems thinking, reflective and adaptive approaches, stakeholder engagement, and field experience.

+At the University of Colorado Boulder, Amadei has taught a variety of courses since 1982: Statics, Dynamics, Engineering Geology, Mechanics of Materials, Geological Engineering, Introduction to Design, Sustainability in the Built Environment, A Systems Approach to Global Engineering, and Sustainable Community Development.